exonum/exonum-doc/src/get-started/light-client.md

 )
 ```

-Upon obtainment of the proof, make sure that number of transactions in the
+Upon obtainment of the proof, make sure that the number of transactions in the
 wallet history, that we extracted earlier together with other information on the
 wallet, is equal to the number of transactions in the array of the proof.
 Otherwise, transactions cannot be verified against the proof: